-If at any point during a student's enrollment it becomes impossible for a student to achieve Satisfactory Progress Veterans Educational Benefits will be discontinued.
-The school is in compliance with Section 103 of the Veterans Benefits and Transition Act of 2018.
+If at any point during a student's enrollment, it becomes impossible for a student to achieve Satisfactory Progress Veterans Educational Benefits will be discontinued.
+The school complies with Section 103 of the Veterans Benefits and Transition Act of 2018.